 The maps also include an elite runners’ pace guide to help you to follow the top-flight action, plus a specially formulated mass-field pace guide so you will know when to keep an eye out for your loved ones as they come gasping and sweating along the road.

-With all roads closed, the only way to get around is by public transport.
-London Underground, London Overground and the Docklands Light Railway (DLR) all lay on extra services on Race Day, and this is by far the best way to get around.
+With all roads closed (visit our road closures page for more details), the only way to get around is by public transport.
+London Underground, London Overground and the Docklands Light Railway (DLR) lay on extra services on Race Day, and this is by far the best way to get around.

 Before setting off, you need to prepare – spectating isn’t quite as tough as marathon training but it still needs some thought: